jbacardit-uz/idp-iothub-connection-examples/nodejs/README.md

 # idp iothub nodejs connection example

 This example shows how to connect to the idp iot using nodejs.

+For the MQTT connections.
+The example uses the [following](https://github.com/mqttjs/MQTT.js#readme) package

-Run the folowing command to install the packages.
+Go to the *nodejs* and run the folowing command to install the packages.

 ```zsh
 npm install